 Causes & Treatments of Excessive Perspiration

-- Hyperhidrosis could be a neurological disorder or linked to other medical issues
+Hyperhidrosis can also be a neurological disorder or linked to other medical issues.

 Frequently Asked Questions

-It depends on the cause of the palmar hyperhidrosis.
-If it’s caused by an underlying medical condition, that condition will need to be treated in order to cure the palmar hyperhidrosis.
-If it’s caused by a medication you’re taking, your doctor may be able to prescribe a different medication that doesn’t cause palmar hyperhidrosis.
+If it’s caused by a medication you’re taking, your doctor may be able to prescribe a different medication that doesn’t cause hyperhidrosis to occur.

 Acromegaly is diagnosed through a series of tests that measure hormones and other markers in the blood.